buildasquid/Python-3D-engine/README.md

 Its polycount has to be very low though.

 Added the ability to move and rotate the camera and the object (if only one object is in the scene).
+You can preview it with the cute whale model i provided.